SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->
 ##### Objectives
 - Train and re-train: The system will use the AI vs Human Images dataset and train a RegNet model to classify whether the image is AI generated or not.
-Parallely we will use an LLM and finetune it on the COCO dataset such that it generates description for the image, generate tags for it and also provide a decision on whether or not it should be content moderated.
+Parallely we will use an LLM and finetune it on the COCO dataset such that it generates description for the image, generate tags for it which can be used further for indexing.
 For the re-train pipeline both the models can have periodic retraining jobs scheduled after a certain amount of data has been annotated.

 - Modeling: We have two tasks to solve.
 First one being an image classification problem we are going ahead with either a RegNet model or a ViT model as these models are known to perform well in image classification tasks and we can use their pretrained weights to finetune for our use case.
 For image captioning as the second task we have decided to go ahead with a multimodel LLM model (Qwen/Qwen2-VL-7B) as it is pretrained on a large dataset and can be finetuned for image captioning.
 The pretrained knowledge of the model will help us in generating more meaningful captions and tags.